Coupleship on the Rocks? How to Decide to Stay or Leave

 Imagine When Women Had Little Choice to Leave

-In the old days, women, in particular, stayed when it would have been better for all concerned if they left.
-They stayed, regardless of emotional, verbal, physical and often sexually abusive behavior.
-Why?
+In the past, many women, in particular, chose to remain in harmful relationships when it would have been better for everyone involved if they had left.
+They endured emotional, verbal, physical, and often sexual abuse for various reasons.
+Why did they do this?

-But, the old rules of relationships no longer work.
-In 1973, a group in Langley, British Columbia opened Canada’s first women’s shelter.
+However, the dynamics of relationships have evolved, and the old norms no longer suffice.
+In 1973, a group in Langley, British Columbia, established Canada’s first women’s shelter to address this issue.

-In North America, we are increasingly disdainful of domestic violence.
-Our communities do their best to provide resources to help.
-Regrettably, women’s shelters are still needed.
+In North America, we have become increasingly intolerant of domestic violence.
+Our communities strive to provide resources and support to those in need.
+Unfortunately, women’s shelters are still essential.

 Are You Asleep or Awake?